The Ultimate Guide to Category Management

 - Category Manager Roles and Responsibilities

-The concept of Category Planning originates from the 1990s.
-And was seen as a significant step change in the relationship between retailers & their suppliers.
-From an approach where suppliers competed with each other to gain the most from their relationship with the retailer.
-Category Planning began the process of collaboration between the different parties for mutual benefit.
+The concept of Category Planning originates from the 1990’s.
+It was seen as a significant step change in the relationship between retailers and their suppliers, from an approach where suppliers competed with each other, to a spirit of collaboration between the different parties for mutual benefit.

-In other words, it was seen as an opportunity to better manage the relationship between customers, retailers and suppliers.
+It was seen as an opportunity to better manage the relationship between customers, retailers and suppliers.
 Where all three parties interacted towards a win-win-win situation.
-To achieve this, retailers wanted suppliers to demonstrate that they (the supplier) added value to the retailer’s business.
-Rather than just cannibalising competitor lines, with no discernible benefit to the retailer.
+To achieve this, retailers wanted suppliers to demonstrate that they (the supplier) added value to the retailer’s business, rather than just cannibalising competitor lines, adding conflict and no discernible benefit to the retailer.

 Take a simple example:

 - Brand A sells 100 units per week.

 - Brand B sells 100 units per week.

 - So, the Category sells 200 units per week.

 - Brand A promotes, the following week, and gains 50 units, thus selling 150 units in total.